syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-paragraphs.md

 Dim shape As IShape = TryCast(slide.Shapes(0), IShape)

-'Retrieve the first paragraph of the shape.
+'Retrieves the first paragraph of the shape.

 Dim paragraph As IParagraph = shape.TextBody.Paragraphs(0)